Islander Hot Dogs

 Hot Mess Hot Dogs

 I made a big ole batch of Hot Mess Cheeseburgers the other day, They were topped with a crazy good cheese mix that includes peppers and hot sauce among other great things.
-Those cheeseburgers got me to thinking that the same topping would be just as great on a weiner.
+Those cheeseburgers got me to thinking that the same topping would be just as great on a wiener.
 The logical next thing to do was make Hot Mess hot dogs!

 Hot Mess Hot Dogs